fair-collective/AIVPN/README.md

 # AIVPN
 **AI VPN — Ethical Streaming, Personalized, Unblockable**

 > *"The internet is not a wall.
 It's a garden.
-AIVPN plants the seeds you want to grow."* — ADAM, CEO
+AIVPN plants the seeds you want to grow."*

 ---